Most New Year resolutions seem to fall under one of three major themes: food, money or health.

 (29) Know where you can get the best deals on items you buy on a regular basis.

-(31) Instead of buying an ingredient, substitute what with you already have.
+(31) Instead of buying an ingredient, substitute what with you already have (use these substitutions to start with).

 (32) Make beans from scratch (step-by-step tutorial).